Tourism in East Germany: Formalities

 Additional rules applied to diplomats, journalists, business travellers, and other non-tourist visitors.

 All of the four basic visa types could, in theory, be arranged at the Reisebüro offices at the main border crossings.
-In practice, to avoid the bureaucracy in obtaining an entry visa – again, a process common to most modern states – it was simply easier to enter East Berlin on a day visa and then have an extension arranged at a Reisebüro office in the city.
+In practice, to avoid the bureaucracy in obtaining an entry visa, it was simply easier to enter East Berlin on a day visa and then have an extension arranged at a Reisebüro office in the city.
 Visitors to East Germany could only enter the country by car, bus, or train – not by bicycle or on foot.
 The exceptions to this were international airports, as well as Checkpoint Charlie.
 A special case involved the Friedrichstraße train station in East Berlin, which one could reach from West Berlin by U-Bahn, S-Bahn, or long-distance train.

 Visitors not on non-stop transit visas were required to change a minimum of DM25, or its equivalent in other hard currency, into GDR marks every day of their stay at the standard rate of 1:1.
 An exception was made for persons booking overnight hotel stays in the GDR, as the hotel charges were payable in hard currency and almost always exceeded the minimum daily exchange amount.
 The visa fee itself was an additional DM5–15 (depending on the type of visa).

 In addition to visas, travellers to the GDR staying overnight (or longer) were required to register with the Volkspolizei (The People's Police).
 An "Aufenthaltsberechtigung" (residence entitlement) stamp would be placed in the traveller's passport; the names of each city or Bezirk (region) where the traveller was registered, as well as the expiration date of the registration, would be entered in the appropriate space.
 Many times, the hotel where the traveller stayed would take care of this for the traveller by taking the passport at check-in, giving the traveller a receipt, and returning the passport to the traveller the next morning, removing any inconvenience.